Supervenience in Ethics

 Supervenience relations are covariance relations that have three logical features: they are reflexive, transitive, and non-symmetric.
 The claim that supervenience is reflexive means that every set of properties supervenes on itself: for any class of properties A, there can be no difference in the A-properties without a difference in the A-properties.
 The claim that supervenience is transitive means that: if the A-properties supervene on the B-properties, and the B-properties supervene on the C-properties, then the A-properties supervene on the C-properties.
 The claim that supervenience is non-symmetric means that supervenience is compatible with either symmetry (A supervenes on B and B supervenes on A; as in the case of the ethical and itself) or asymmetry (A supervenes on B but B does not supervene on A; as may be the case between the biological and the microphysical).

-These claims reflect how use of the term ‘supervenience’ has come to be usefully regimented in contemporary metaphysics.
-It is worth emphasizing this point, because there is a significant history of “supervenience” being used in ways that depart from this contemporary orthodoxy.
-For example, for a time it was quite common both in metaphysics and in ethics for supervenience to be assumed to be (or to be used as a proxy for) an asymmetrical dependence relation.
-Such uses of ‘supervenience’ are inconsistent with the contemporary regimentation.
+These claims reflect how use of the word ‘supervenience’ has come to be usefully regimented in contemporary metaphysics.
+It is worth emphasizing this point, because there is a significant history of the word being used in ways that depart from this contemporary orthodoxy.
+For example, for a time it was quite common both in metaphysics and in ethics for ‘supervenience’ to be used to mark an asymmetrical dependence relation.
+Such uses are, however, inconsistent with the contemporary regimentation.
 This is a point about terminological clarity, not a substantive barrier to discussing such asymmetric relations.
-It is no barrier to characterizing other relations that ensure asymmetry or explanatory power, if doing so is of interest.
 For example, one could name the asymmetric relation that holds when A supervenes on B but B does not supervene on A. Or one could name the relation that holds when the supervenience of A on B is accompanied by an adequate explanation.
-One influential variant of this explanatory relation has been dubbed ‘superdupervenience’ (Horgan 1993, 566).
+One influential variant of the latter sort of explanatory relation has been dubbed ‘superdupervenience’ (Horgan 1993, 566).
 More recently, many philosophers have suggested that a certain asymmetric dependence relation—grounding—is of central importance to our metaphysical theorizing.
 (For discussion, see the entry on metaphysical grounding.)

 Given the standard contemporary regimentation, however, supervenience claims state a certain pattern of covariation between classes of properties, they do not purport to explain that pattern, as a grounding or superdupervenience thesis would (compare DePaul 1987).
 This point is crucial to several arguments from ethical supervenience, as we will see below.